 To others, it’s completely off limits.

 But to others, it’s as engrained in their vocabulary as the word “Like” is for valley girls.
 It can be referring to a table “I banged my knee on that nigga the other day and it still hurts”.
 It can be referring to a female.
 Anyone who’s seen porn where the dude is calling the girl he’s fucking “nigga” can attest to that.
 However, my favorite of all is when it’s referring to animals.
 You haven’t lived until you’ve seen a flock of sheep in europe and heard a dude say “look at all those niggas go…”.
 As offensive as this word can be to some people, to others it simply means anything.
 But, more directly, it means a person.
 I’ve been called a “white nigga” more times than I can count and , in all those situations, it wasn’t used negatively or positively.
 It was simply a description.
 As in, we’re playing basketball , I’m the only white guy and a guy on the other team tells his teammate to guard “that white nigga”.
-16 year old me would be in heaven over the entire exchange but , in reality, it mean nothing.
+16 year old me would be in heaven over the entire exchange but , in reality, it meant nothing.
 It’s just a word some people use.
 The only confusion about it, really, is who can and cannot use it.
-But I suppose that’s just on a person to person basis.
+Clearly, I’m not the judge and jury for that case.
+No one person is.
+Thus, I suppose , it’s just on a person to person basis.
 But, whatever you do, always remember to never drop it with the hard “R”.
 I’m looking at you Mitt Romney.